obu-labs/vinaya/content/docs/guides/rules.md

 ## Opening a Rule File

-The central hub of the **Vinaya Notebook** are the Pātimokkha rule files.
+The central hub of the **Vinaya Bookshelf** is the Pātimokkha folder.
 To open a rule, open the "Canon (Pali)" module's "Patimokkha" folder and navigate to the rule you're interested in.